We’ve all heard them before, the tales of a seemingly “simple” website projects that turned into nightmares.

-By addressing each before you even enter the project process, the potential success and efficiency of your website redesign will greatly increase and allow the next steps to move forward with
+By addressing each before you even enter the project process, the potential success and efficiency of your website redesign will greatly increase and allow the next steps to move forward with little hitch.

 With a successful plan and prep phase behind you, the build phase has higher potential to move along with little to no delay.

 It can become complicated if functionality is not as clear as it should have been or technical issues that are out of your control arise, but with the plan and prep foundations established these issues will become few and far between.

 While the designers and developers and building out the website, this is the opportunity to dig deep and finalize your copy and additional assets for the website.

 While each phase of the website redesign project can present its own set of issues, proper preparation can set your project on track for a successful outcome more than any other.

 We’ve been in the trenches, experienced the roadblocks, managed through the launch delays and from all of these experiences, the tips above will surely help you from having to do the same.
 Need a little extra help staying on track?